 Before you begin designing for shared experiences, it’s important to define the target scenarios.
 These scenarios help clarify what you’re designing and establish a common vocabulary to help compare and contrast features required in your experience.
 Understanding the core problem, and the different avenues for solutions, is key to uncovering opportunities inherent in this new medium.

 Through internal prototypes and explorations from our HoloLens partner agencies, we created six questions to help you define shared scenarios.
 These questions form a framework, not intended to be exhaustive, to help distill the important attributes of your scenarios.

 A presentation might be led by a single virtual user, while multiple users can collaborate, or a teacher might provide guidance to virtual students working with virtual materials—the complexity of the experiences increases based on the level of agency a user has or can have in a scenario.

 There are many ways to share, but we’ve found that most of them fall into three categories:

 - Collaboration: When people are working together to achieve some common goals.
-For example: The professor gave out a project to learn about performing a heart surgery.
-Students pair up and create a shared skills lab experience which allows medical students to collaborate on the heart model and learn.
+For example: The professor gave out a project to learn about doing a heart surgery.
+Students pair up and create a shared skills lab experience, which allows medical students to collaborate on the heart model and learn.

-- Guidance: When one person is helping someone to solve a problem in a more one-one style interaction.
-For example: The professor giving guidance to a student when he/she is performing the heart surgery skills lab in the shared experience.
+- Guidance: When one person is helping someone to solve a problem in a more one-to-one style interaction.
+For example: The professor giving guidance to a student when he/she is doing the heart surgery skills lab in the shared experience.

 2. What is the group size?

 One-to-one sharing experiences can provide a strong baseline and ideally your proofs of concept can be created at this level.
-But be aware that sharing with large groups (beyond 6 people) can lead to difficulties from technical (data and networking) to social (the impact of being in a room with several avatars).
+But be aware that sharing with large groups (beyond six people) can lead to difficulties both technical (data and networking) and social (the impact of being in a room with several avatars).
 Complexity increases exponentially as you go from small to large groups.